You may have started your Craftsman lawn mower and noticed a big cloud of smoke or maybe your mower started smoking once the engine became hot.

 - Pull the air filter out of the air filter housing.
 Sometimes you will find the air filter along the side of the engine and next to the carburetor.
 Take caution when working around the engine to prevent burn injury if the engine is hot.

 - When removing the filter, be careful not to let any dirt fall into the engine intake pipe.
 The point of using a filter is to keep dirt from being drawn into the engine.

 - Inspect the filter for clogging from dirt and grass.
-If you air filter is clogged, the engine will not be able to pull in the air it requires and won’t be able to breath.
+If your air filter is clogged, the engine will not be able to pull in the air it requires and won’t be able to breathe.
 When the engine is unable to draw air through the air filtration system, it begins to draw air from the engine crankcase or another internal part of the engine.

 - Replace a clogged air filter or simply knock any loose dirt out of the air filter if it doesn’t appear to be in bad condition.
 Hold your air filter up to the light and make sure you can see light through every part of the filter.
 If the light is blocked by a dirty filter, you must replace your air filter.

 - Replace the air filter cover.